zaproxy/zaproxy-website/site/content/docs/docker/full-scan.md

     -P                specify listen port
-    -D                delay in seconds to wait for passive scanning -i                default rules not in the config file to INFO -I                do not return failure on warning -j                use the Ajax spider in addition to the traditional one -l level          minimum level to show: PASS, IGNORE, INFO, WARN or FAIL, use with -s to hide example URLs -n context_file   context file which will be loaded prior to scanning the target -p progress_file  progress file which specifies issues that are being addressed -s                short output format - dont show PASSes or example URLs -T                max time in minutes to wait for ZAP to start and the passive scan to run -z zap_options    ZAP command line options e.g. -z "-config aaa=bbb -config ccc=ddd" --hook            path to python file that define your custom hooks
+    -D                delay in seconds to wait for passive scanning -i                default rules not in the config file to INFO -I                do not return failure on warning (post 2.9.0) -j                use the Ajax spider in addition to the traditional one -l level          minimum level to show: PASS, IGNORE, INFO, WARN or FAIL, use with -s to hide example URLs -n context_file   context file which will be loaded prior to scanning the target -p progress_file  progress file which specifies issues that are being addressed -s                short output format - dont show PASSes or example URLs -T                max time in minutes to wait for ZAP to start and the passive scan to run -U user           username to use for authenticated scans - must be defined in the given context file (post 2.9.0) -z zap_options    ZAP command line options e.g. -z "-config aaa=bbb -config ccc=ddd" --hook            path to python file that define your custom hooks
 ```